psnaz/dark-chocolate-for-ever/README.md

 #### *Contact Us Page*

-Page accessible through Home Dropdown and dedicated to a Contact form and a message how quickly the business responds.
+Page accessible to all users online through Home Dropdown and dedicated to a Contact form and a message how quickly the business responds.

 ![Contact Us](docs/images/contact-us-page.png)

+Submitted contact form can be viewed by the site owner when logged into the django admin panel (backend) only .
+This is a part of the contact app.

 **NOTE: Access to the About, Terms & Conditions and Contact Us pages are is also available through the Quick Links in the footer at the bottom of the page.**